 Early in 1964, Aznavour had his first million-seller with "La Mamma", a hit for him in both French and Italian.
-Later that year, Don Black (a guest on our audio tribute to John Barry and James Bond) wrote an English lyric, and, under the name "For Mama", it was a Top 40 hit in Britain for Matt Monro, and in America (out of a multiplicity of recordings, from Vic Damone to Ray Charles) charted for Connie Francis and Jerry Vale.
+Later that year, Don Black (a recent Song of the Week guest to celebrate the demi-centennial of the Oscar-winning "Born Free") wrote an English lyric, and, under the name "For Mama", it was a Top 40 hit in Britain for Matt Monro, and in America (out of a multiplicity of recordings, from Vic Damone to Ray Charles) charted for Connie Francis and Jerry Vale.

 J'avais vingt ans,